jfmoy/jfmoy.github.io/content/resume/_index.md

 +++
 +++

-**I am currently looking for a new role as CTO, Technical Lead, or Staff Engineer starting in September 2021.**

 # Resume

-A PDF version is available to [download](<Jean-Francois_Moy-Resume.pdf>).
+Additional information is available on my [LinkedIn profile](https://www.linkedin.com/in/jeanfrancoismoy).

 ## Summary

-Chief Technical Officer / Technical Lead with 11 years of experience, with a proven record of designing and implementing high-performance and scalable software applications.
+Chief Technical Officer / VP of Engineering with 12 years of experience, with a proven record of designing and implementing high-performance and scalable software applications.

-Worked at C-level with early and late-stage startups, closely collaborating with other c-level executives, board members.
+Worked at C-level with early and late-stage startups, closely collaborating with other C-level executives, board members.

 Hired, led and mentored numerous high performing Engineering teams.
 Built successful performance, career and reporting frameworks for team members.

 ## Experience

+### VP (Vice President) of Engineering - Vestiaire Collective - London, United Kingdom

+*August 2021 - Present*

+Engineering lead for the Consignment, VIP and Resale As A Service (RaaS) businesses for Vestiaire Collective.

+I am responsible for the architecture and technical design that power the global growth of the businesses through a scalable and robust architecture and implementation.

+I have dedicated myself to hire a talented team of Backend, Frontend and QA Engineers to support the growth of the platform.
+I spend time mentoring the team and sharing my experience in building scalable engineering platforms.

+The team works as a startup within a startup, and I frequently contribute to implementing complex features across the stack.

+In the first six months of my tenure, I was also the Interim VP Engineering of the Conversion Collective based in Paris (~30 Engineers across 4 squads).
+I notably led the design and architecture of an in-house Rule Engine that provides flexibility and performance for defining and executing business rules and is now used across the entire organisation(shipping, fees, customisation, etc.).

+- Hire and lead a talented team of Engineers across Backend, Frontend and QA.
+I encourage a Product Engineering mindset across the team.
+- Lead the technical design and architecture of the platform that powers the Consignment & RaaS businesses.
+- Set up robust and automated workflows and release processes.
+- Actively contribute to the Product definition and design.
+- Initiative and lead transverse task forces to tackle critical technical topics for the growth of the VC marketplace.

+**Keywords: Unicorn, Typescript, Nest.js, MongoDB, Redis, Angular 14**

 ### CTO (Chief Technology Officer) - Cloudshelf - London, United Kingdom

+*February 2021 - July 2021*

-Work as interim CTO for Cloudshelf, a solution integrating with Shopify for bridging the gap between retailers' e-commerce platforms and their brick and mortar stores.
+Worked as interim CTO for Cloudshelf, a solution integrating with Shopify for bridging the gap between retailers' e-commerce platforms and their brick and mortar stores.

 - Led the development of the MVP with a release on the Shopify app store in mid-2021.
 - Designed a platform that can easily integrate with other popular e-commerce platforms (WooCommerce, Magento, etc.)